exercism/docs/anatomy/tracks/config-json.md

 The key features are specified in the top-level `key_features` field which is defined as an array of objects with the following fields:

 - `title`: a concise header for the key feature.
-Its length must be <= 25
+Its length must be <= 25.
+Markdown is _not_ supported.
 - `content`: a description of the key feature.
-Its length must be <= 100
+Its length must be <= 100.
+Markdown is _not_ supported.
 - `icon`: the icon to show for the feature.
 The following icons can be used:
   - TODO: list icons